 Cabazitaxel is standard second-line chemotherapy for mCRPC patients.
-In the TROPIC trial, the most common observed grade 3-4 toxicity was neutropenia (82%) (12).
+In the TROPIC trial, the most common observed grade 3-4 toxicity was neutropenia (82%).
 Despite the high incidence of neutropenia, febrile neutropenia was rare (8%).
 The most frequent non-hematologic adverse event (AE) was diarrhea, occurring in 47% (grade \3 6%) of patients treated with cabazitaxel, compared to 11% (grade \3 <1%) of patients treated with mitoxantrone.
 In the TROPIC trial, a total of 18 (5%) patients treated with cabazitaxel died within 1 month of the last drug infusion due to adverse effects.
 This compares to 3 drug-related deaths (2%) in the mitoxantrone group.
 The most common cause of death in patients treated with cabazitaxel was neutropenia and its clinical consequences.
 The frequency of hematological adverse events and related deaths demonstrates that cabazitaxel treatment requires careful monitoring and management of emerging symptoms.
 Dose reductions as well as supportive treatment (i.e. the administration of granulocyte colony-stimulating factor [G-CSF]) will be considered to manage the toxic effects of treatment.
+The toxicity profile of cabazitaxel is well known and manageable in daily practice.
+In this study the treatment will not divert from the standard of care.